JSKIM17/Safearea-Fitter/README.md

-Safe Area Fitter that edit RectTransform's anchor under Canvas for Mobile Device(IOS, ANDROID, ....)
+Safe Area Fitter that edit RectTransform's anchor under Canvas for Unity Mobile Develop(IOS, ANDROID, ....)

 How to Use?
 - Add to the object under the canvas and call FitSafeArea(or called automatically with Awake).